heltonx/idc-ms-chatgpt/README.md

 field select a method - ChatStream enter a url - grpc://localhost:50051

-aba authorization / type API Key:
+tab authorization / type API Key:
 Key: Authorization
-Value: 123456 (que é o ques está definido no código da aplicação arwuivo chat-service-client.ts linha 6)
+Value: 123456
+(it is what is defined in the aplication code, file chat-service-client.ts line 6)

-aba messagem - POST (está api/chat.http):
+tab messagem - POST (está api/chat.http):

 {
     "chat_id": "a14fc851-7e95-49b5-a5b5-44479434becd",